Mosquitoes, their bites and the diseases they carry

 How do I get rid of and protect myself and my family from mosquitoes?

-Here are seven tips to help in both getting rid of and protecting yourself and your family from deadly mosquitoes in mosquito-infested areas.
-Some of these tips, according to an article by the Center for Disease Control, were first implemented during the construction of the Panama Canal.
+Here are six tips to help in both getting rid of and protecting yourself and your family from deadly mosquitoes in mosquito-infested areas.
+Some of these tips, according to CDC, were first implemented during the construction of the Panama Canal.

 1. Eliminate standing water: Mosquitoes need standing water to breed and produce their larvae, so it's important to eliminate any standing water around your home, such as in buckets, flower pots and bird baths.
 This will greatly aid in keeping mosquitoes away from your home and yard.